DianaComan/Error404/README.md

    * Data encoding:
      * we used primarily label encoding and one hot encoding for this project:
        * label encoding for the next columns:
-                                          - 'varsta" by age intervals using encodingAge;
+         * 'varsta" by age intervals using encodingAge;
-                                          -  dates by the weeks using encodingTime;
+         * dates by the weeks using encodingTime;
-                                          - 'confirmare contact cu o persoană infectată', 'mijloace de transport folosite', 'istoric de călătorie' by label encoding with Da/NU labels
+         * 'confirmare contact cu o persoană infectată', 'mijloace de transport folosite', 'istoric de călătorie' by label encoding with Da/NU label;
-                                          - 'diagnostic' by the possibily of being suspected of covid or not
+         * 'diagnostic' by the possibily of being suspected of covid or not
-                                          - 'rezultat' by either being possitive/negative
+         * 'rezultat' by either being possitive/negative
-                                   - one hot encoding:for simptomes, because multiple simptomes for a single individuals, we chose one hot encoding here
+        * one hot encoding:for simptomes, because multiple simptomes for a single individuals, we chose one hot encoding here
          - ML Model:
                      - we used a logistic regression for this as it is better in the cases of deciding of a pass/fail situation ( in our case, positive/negative)
                      - we used our Datapreparation and also our PerformanceMetrics functions